sfc-gh-mhindi/REPO_CANVA/3-B2B/Scope_of_Work.md

 **Recommended Budget:** $145,000 - $180,000

 *\*Cost ranges are indicative.
-Final pricing will be based on Snowflake Professional Services standard rates and Canva's existing commercial agreement.*
+Final pricing will be based on Snowflake Service Delivery standard rates and Canva's existing commercial agreement.*

 ### 5.4 Cost Assumptions & Exclusions